ay-lab/mustache/README.md

 ### Output

-Output of Mustache is a TSV file.
-It's format is as follows
+Output of Mustache is a TSV file and is formatted as follows

 `| Bin 1 Chromosome | Bin 1 Start | Bin 1 End | Bin 2 Chromosome | Bin 2 Start | Bin 2 End | FDR | Mustache Scale for this Detection |`